opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 * the media files,
 * and a CSV file listing the media files and their metadata

-No matter what the format of the media files is, both these media files and CSV file must be zipped together.
+No matter the format of the media files, they must be zipped together with the CSV file.
 For instance, if the media files are already zipped files, they must be zipped again altogether with the CSV file.

 .. admonition:: Caution
    :class: caution

-   We recommend to keep all images at the same level into the archive file.
+   We recommend keeping all images at the same level in the archive file.
 However, if images are into subdirectories, keep in mind to write the whole path in the CSV file.

 .. admonition:: Caution
    :class: caution